zacharyyamaoka/DE3-Audio/docs/intro.rst

 The initial aims for project were submitted in the `preliminary document`_:

--	**Model Human Audio Localisation**
+-	*Model Human Audio Localisation*

 Fulfilling this criteria was the bulk of the installation work.
 Ultimately, we were successful in this endeavour, however, in a simpler case.
 Humans have the ability to differentiate between sounds source coming from: left, right, front or back.
 Our system could predict left or right with 76% accuracy (see figure below).

+**Test Accuracy of Algorithm**

 .. figure::  imgs/test_acc.png
    :align:   center

--	**Create an Interactive Dark room, where participants can be localised in real time**
+-	*Create an Interactive Dark room, where participants can be localised in real time*

 The initial vision was to locate sounds of human foot steps in a dark room, and then shine a a spot light on their location.
 Early on in the project, it was suggested that utilising a projector would be simpler then making a custom spotlight.
 We incorporated this suggestion, and through testing found that the projector was bright enough to be seen, even in a lit room.

--	**Tie in with educational aspect to explain how our human audio localisation works**
+-	*Tie in with educational aspect to explain how our human audio localisation works*

 During the Audio Experience day and Dyson Open House we spoke with visitors and explained our installation.